aaronrai24/DollarDiscordBot/markdown/patch_notes.md

   - Users can now `Poke User` to send a message to a user to join a voice channel.
 Simply right-click on a user and navigate to `Apps > Poke User`, and Dollar will take care of the rest.
   - Also added a `User Information` context menu that allows users to view information about a user.

-### Deeper Integration with Spotipy API

-- Added a new command, `!spotify_playlist (playlist name)`, that allows users to search for playlists on Spotify.
-This command will play the first result found on Spotify.

 ### Embed Creator

 - Added a new feature that allows users to create custom embeds using the `/embed` command.